 Likewise, all picking operations are monitored and log-ins are tracked, even down to specific trays preventing operators from picking the same items or for high valuable products to be stolen, which would result in more reports and documents needed to correct the problem.

-The modular design of the VLM ensures almost unlimited flexibility.
+The modular design of the VLM allows for flexibility.
 The height can be modified and adjusted to optimize the ceiling height, by adding or removing modules and these can be easily adapted to the new height requirements of different location within the production or warehouse facility.

 This guarantees the same outputs even with changes in products or tools.

 By using the available data to its full potential, Modula’s WLMs guarantee improved inventory control and accountability.
-All picking and replenishment operations are monitored and documented to offer full traceability of the orders and monitor stock levels in real-time
+All picking and replenishment operations are monitored and documented to offer full traceability of the orders and monitor stock levels in real time.

 4. Labor cost